00:00

 "According to Akamatsu, Konami placed profits above all else, and developers who weren’t creating games that made lots of money were all eventually axed one-by-one."

-Akamatsu left the industry of its entirety after being demoted to one of Konami's game centers, and he disappeared from the video game scene.
+Akamatsu left the industry cold turkey after being demoted to one of Konami's game centers, and he disappeared from the video game scene.
 Pictures of him are rare aside from these few, as he wasn't much of a public figure.
 And considering the fact he never came out to the light, chances are he quit for good.
 But hey, things have changed, developers are no longer cogs in a machine that wants to grab money over everything else, now their talents can shine and allow people to know the great things they are doing for the industry, right?

 Right?